Needs-Based or Diagnostic assessment for Literacy Difficulties?

 Why diagnosis is a careful and ethical decision

 For psychologists, diagnosis is not a simple checkbox.
-Learning differences exist on a continuum, while diagnostic systems are categorical.
+Literacy difficulties exist on a continuum, while diagnostic systems are categorical.

 A diagnosis can: